mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 When the module is running, click **New** to compose and send new emails.

-When modeling your app in Studio Pro, use the **SendEmail** java action to send emails.
+When modeling your app in Studio Pro, use the **SendEmail** Java action to send emails.
 The input parameters are the following:

 * **Email Account** Email account consisting of incoming email configuration and/or outgoing email configuration.
 * **Email Message** Email Message object to be sent